sherlock-protocol/sherlock-v2-docs/audits/judging/guidelines/README.md

 3. **Identifies the core issue:** In case of issues that have a large number of duplicates, Issues that identify the core issue and show valid loss of funds should be grouped.
 4. **Out of Gas:** Issues that result in Out of Gas errors either by the malicious user filling up the arrays or there is a practical call flow that results in OOG can be considered a valid **medium** or in cases of blocking all user funds forever maybe a valid **high**.
    **Exception:** In case the array length is controlled by the trusted admin/owner or the issue describes an impractical usage of parameters to reach OOG state then these submissions would be considered as **low**.
+5. **Chainlink Price Checks**: Issues related to minAnswer and maxAnswer checks on Chainlink's Price Feeds are considered medium only if the Watson explicitly mentions the price feeds (e.g. USDC/ETH) for the in-scope tokens on the in-scope chains that require this check. **Additionally**, a proper attack path and at least medium severity impact must be included in the report.
+See [this](https://stackoverflow.com/questions/78558661/which-chainlinks-price-feeds-still-have-minanswer-and-maxanswer-checks) to know if min/maxAnswer are deprecated on the price feed.

 ### IX.
 Duplication guidelines: